Web Design

 No proprietary lock-in.
 No inflated hosting markups.
 You own your site and you always have admin access.

-The Bottom Line on Website Maintenance Cost
+The Bottom Line

-For a small Houston business with a straightforward site, expect to spend $100-$250/month on legitimate maintenance.
-E-commerce and high-traffic sites run $300-$800/month.
+For a small Houston business with a standard site, expect to spend $100–$250/month on legitimate maintenance.
+E-commerce and high-traffic sites run $300–$800/month.
 DIY is viable if you have the time and comfort level, but the total cost including your time is often higher than it appears.

 Ready to get a straight answer on what your site needs and what it should cost?
 Call us at (281) 946-9397 or contact us online for an honest assessment with no obligation.